danielbrock4/Ratings_On_Demand/README.md

 # Summary:

-## Description
+## Overview

-This repository contains a working model to predict IMDb ratings for a movie using features available prior to the movie's release.
-The model uses linear regression and features obtained through Kaggle.
+Ratings on Demand is a project to predict IMDb movie ratings using features available earlier to a movie’s release like genre, movie duration, budget, and actor/director Oscar nominations.
+Using datasets provided by Kaggle and data we scraped from IMDb, we created a database on PostgreSQL to hold our data.
+Using our database and Python, we used several machine learning models such as linear regression to determine which model provided us with the most accurate predictions.

 ## Why Predicting Audience Ratings Would Matter to Investors

+Online ratings are an indispensable part of how we watch movies.
+They condense an entire feature-length production into a single metric, giving us a measure by which to decide whether it's worthy of our time or not.

 Audience Ratings are more than talking points; they influence the viewership of a project.
 National dialogue regarding movie ratings is often a massive debate topic amongst friends and social media, which may help or hurt a movie's performance at the box office.
 Some moviegoers go as far as solely relying on movie ratings to determine if they want to invest their time and money before they watch a movie, so investors need to try and predict movie ratings before investing in future projects.

-## Overview:
-Online ratings are an indispensable part of how we watch movies.
-They condense an entire feature-length production into a single metric, giving us a measure by which to decide, within seconds, whether it's worthy of our time or not.

-Ratings on Demand is a project aimed at predicting IMDb movie ratings using features available prior to a movie’s release like genre, movie duration, budget, and actor/director Oscar success.
-The implemented predictor system uses linear regression for predicting the outcome rating, bringing insights about the data.
-In order to achieve this, we gathered our features obtained through various Kaggle datasets and web scraping IMDb’s website.

 ## Questions Answered by Our Data: